- What are student growth percentiles?

 Although the table lists the testing grade of students that would receive a student growth percentile, these students are now most likely in the next higher grade.

-SGPs will not be calculated for Science, Writing, or EOC Biology.
+SGPs will not be calculated for Science, Writing, EOC Biology, or EOC Math.

 - Is my child growing adequately toward meeting state standards?

-- Is my child growing more or less in Math than Reading, relative to other students in the state that scored similarly?
+- Is my child growing more or less in Math than ELA, relative to other students in the state that scored similarly?

 - Did my students grow adequately toward meeting state standards?

 - How much growth do my students need to become proficient?

 - Are there students with unusually low growth who need special attention?

 - Are our students growing adequately toward meeting state standards?